 Sales and Marketing

 The company markets its pharmaceuticals directly to doctors, hospitals, nurses, pharmacists, benefit management firms, managed care organizations, employer groups, and patients themselves.
 Most of its sales are conducted through wholesale distributors including McKesson, Cardinal Health, and AmerisourceBergen, each of which account for around 10% of annual revenues.

 Over the past few years Pfizer has been streamlining operations at its research facilities with the overall goal of reducing its adjusted R&D spend to between $6.5 billion and $7 billion by the end of 2013.
-The company reported $7.3 billion in adjusted R&D expenses during 2012 (down from $8.4 billion in 2011).
+The company reported $7.3 billion in adjusted R&D expenses during 2012 (down from $8.4 billion in 2011) and $6.6 billion in 2013.
 As part of this strategy, the company is focusing on its most promising late-stage drug candidates in five key therapeutic areas: immunology and inflammation; cardiovascular, metabolic, and endocrine disease; oncology; pain and neurology; and vaccines.
-Pfizer has also increasingly relied on partnerships to build its R&D activities, including some team ups with fellow top pharma companies such as Bristol-Myers Squibb (cardiovascular and metabolic candidates), GlaxoSmithKline (HIV), and Bausch & Lomb (ophthalmic ailments).
+Pfizer has also increasingly relied on partnerships to build its R&D activities, including some team ups with fellow top pharma companies such as Bristol-Myers Squibb (cardiovascular and metabolic candidates), and GlaxoSmithKline (HIV).

 No stranger to large acquisitions, Pfizer in 2014 made a $100 billion offer for fellow pharma firm AstraZeneca.
-The deal, which has been repeatedly rebuffed, would boost Pfizer's R&D efforts, move its headquarters to tax-friendly England, and deliver promising oncology drug candidates.
-AstraZenenca has been a repeated target of takeover offers since many of its patents face expiration.
+The deal, which was repeatedly rebuffed, would have boost Pfizer's R&D efforts, moved its headquarters to tax-friendly England, and delivered promising oncology drug candidates.
+Pfizer eventually gave up on the deal.